PoarryScript/android-Common/README.md

 # android-Common
-android utils such as logCatUtils,Toast,and so on.
+android utils such as logCatUtils,Toast,CustomView and so on.
 I will add new or interesting tools.

 everyone of the utils is independence.